Zamiell/stardew-valley/Min-Max_Guide.md

 - Hours of fishing to make up the difference - 4.67 hours
 - Leave at 9am ish after buying Training Rod, get there by 10:30am ish
 - Fish from 10:30am to 2am --> 15.5 hours

-Tom's test notes
-Pre-game:

-1. Note: No mods.
-I happen at the moment to be on (testing) a Steam Windows PC that won't run anything but the compatibility beta.

-2. I wonder if the Tea Sapling strategy changes this optimization at all (500 gp for 2 Wild Seeds, 5 Wood, and 5 Fiber = 2500 for a Daffodil, Dandelion, Leek, Wild Horseradish, 5 Wood, and 5 Fiber).

-Spring 1
--This is a bit aggressive for me, a non-gamer.
-But I think I can do it with the screenshot tool.
-I am restarting once.
--Level 1 requires topping 8 1/3 trees (9 or 8 + misc).+
--In the forest, be a bit ahead and save some weeds for the end in case you have extra time.
--Clear the weeds at Haley's and Emily's house.
--It's not clear what to do when my backpack fills.
-Keep wood or keep stone?
-Keep trash?
-What to do with goodies from the trash?
-Adjust route?
--It mostly worked for me except when I got to town a bit early for Maru.
-Some more clock times on the "Meet ___" would be helpful.
-For example, I was lost when I didn't see Maru.
-Was I early?
-Was I late?
-Next time I do this (maybe immediately), I will make notes (without the RunningLate mod).
-  -6:55+ Sebastian
-  -12:50 Marnie at Emily's door.
-I am behind.